 Todd is a graduate of the Marine Corps’ Scout-Sniper Instructor Course; the Marine Corps’ Summer Mountain Leaders’ Course; the Marine Corps’ Amphibious Warfare School; and the Marine Corps’ Command and Staff College.
 He also completed the National Security Program at Harvard University’s John F. Kennedy School of Government in 2008.
 He holds a Bachelors degree in History from Boston University and a Masters degree in Military Studies from the Marine Corps’ Command and Staff College.

 Todd is married to the former Christiana Drake.
-They have a daughter Katherine, and two sons, Todd and Michael.
+They have a daughter Katherine, and two sons, Todd Jr., and Michael.
 His personal military decorations include the Silver Star Medal, two Bronze Star Medals both with Valor Devices, two Purple Heart Medals, two Meritorious Service Medals, three Navy and Marine Corps Commendation Medals, the Navy and Marine Corps Achievement Medal, the Military Outstanding Volunteer Service Medal, and the Combat Action Ribbon.